-The global pandemic has highlighted the value that Logistics Resource Management (LRM) platforms provide to export-import oriented companies.
-For organisations considering LRMs for the first time or an upgrade of their current solutions, should they invest in building a customised, in-house platform or buy a ready-to-go, off-the-shelf software?
+The global pandemic has highlighted the value that Logistics Resource Management (LRM) platforms provide to export-import-oriented companies.
+For organizations considering LRMs for the first time or an upgrade of their current solutions, should they invest in building a customized, in-house platform or buy a ready-to-go, off-the-shelf software?

 An ideal way to start is by outlining the key requirements of your company and the corresponding features you will need to meet those requirements.
 Consider making a list of features that you may or may not need or would be good to have.

-- Ok, your IT team have confirmed that they could build a system, but should you?
+Ok, your IT team has confirmed that they could build a system, but should you?

-Your organisation may lean towards building an in-house system and may have all the resources it takes to build one but is it worth your time and money?
-Unless localised solutions are at the core of your business, building your solution might just translate to a waste of invaluable resources.
+Your organization may lean towards building an in-house system and may have all the resources it takes to build one but is it worth your time and money?
+Unless localized solutions are at the core of your business, building your solution might just translate to a waste of invaluable resources.

-On the other hand, a pre-built solution that can be customised to meet your needs can help you instantly leverage your resources while staying within your budget.
+On the other hand, a pre-built solution that can be customized to meet your needs can help you instantly leverage your resources while staying within your budget.

-Quickly scaling up your customised solution to meet each need that arises with time may not be always viable.
-Quite often, companies are very specific about their needs and customise their solution accordingly.
-Unfortunately, this can become a barrier that limits the flexibility of the system especially when additional functionality is required, such as during the times of crisis.
+Quickly scaling up your customized solution to meet each need that arises with time may not be always viable.
+Quite often, companies are very specific about their needs and customize their solution accordingly.
+Unfortunately, this can become a barrier that limits the flexibility of the system especially when additional functionality is required, such as during times of crisis.

 Even when it comes to investing in a pre-built solution, not all systems are scalable so it’s always recommended to double-check the scalability and flexibility of the platform so that it is able to accommodate the growth of your business.